 It is the responsibility of the individual unit to ensure that volunteers are aware of the unit’s rules and regulations.
 Volunteers must have the necessary training and/or supervision to safely carry out volunteer work.
 If the volunteer assignment involves providing professional services such as those performed by accountants, architects, doctors, engineers, etc., the department must assure that the volunteer has the appropriate credentials including licensure and/or certification.

-One exception is that any legal services or assistance, whether by a volunteer or otherwise, must have prior written approval of the Vice President and General Counsel.
-According to Board policy, as stated in the Board of Trustees' Policies, all legal services must be provided through the Division of Legal, Compliance and Risk Management.
+One exception is that any legal services or assistance, whether by a volunteer or otherwise, must have prior written approval of the General Counsel.
+According to Board policy, as stated in the Board of Trustees' Policies, all legal services must be provided through the Office of General Counsel.

 If the volunteer assignment requires operating a vehicle, the volunteer must have a valid driver’s license, and have a good driving record as determined by the Department of Public Safety.

 Volunteers are responsible for complying with all University policies and all relevant laws including but not limited to: personal conduct, sexual assault, unlawful discrimination and harassment, compliance, workplace violence, substance abuse; misuse of confidential information; use of University technologies; financial responsibility; and vehicle use.
 Volunteers are not considered agents of the University unless the authority has been expressly delegated to them by an authorized University official.
 Volunteers are also expected to comply with any rules and regulations specific to the department for which they are volunteering.

 Volunteers cannot replace employee positions.
 Volunteer services are generally limited to humanitarian, charitable, or public services.
 University volunteers are also prohibited from performing the following activities: